-Some tarballs are available for all past releases.
+Some tarballs are available for some past releases.
 They contain the files needed to build the programs and the documentation, but lack the files needed by maintainers.
 Precompiled binaries are also provided for those releases.

 Some packages, containing both versions of the program (native and bytecode), the complete documentation, all examples and some language files for Emacs and Vim, are available for GNU/Linux (Debian stable and Gentoo) and Windows 8.
 The Linux packages also include the standalone core library ndcore for development purposes.